apache/lucene/lucene/MIGRATE.md

 ### CollectorManager#newCollector and Collector#getLeafCollector contract

-With the introduction of intra-segment query concurrency support, a `LeafCollector` for a given `LeafReaderContext` instance may be requested multiple times as part of a single search call.
-This may only happen across separate `Collector` instances returned by `CollectorManager#newCollector`, and never for the same `Collector` instance, given that a slice can only ever hold a single partition of a given segment.
+With the introduction of intra-segment query concurrency support, multiple `LeafCollector`s may be requested for the same `LeafReaderContext` via `Collector#getLeafCollector(LeafReaderContext)` across the different `Collector` instances returned by multiple `CollectorManager#newCollector` calls.
 Any logic or computation that needs to happen once per segment requires specific handling in the collector manager implementation.
 See `TotalHitCountCollectorManager` as an example.
+Individual collectors don't need to be adapted as a specific `Collector` instance will still see a given `LeafReaderContext` once, given that it is not possible to add more than one partition of the same segment to the same leaf slice.

 ### Weight#scorer, Weight#bulkScorer and Weight#scorerSupplier contract

-With the introduction of intra-segment query concurrency support, a `Scorer`, `ScorerSupplier` or `BulkScorer` may be requested multiple times for the same `LeafReaderContext` instance as part of a single search call.
-That may happen concurrently from separate threads each searching a specific doc id range of the segment.
-`Weight` implementations that rely on the assumption that a scorer, bulk scorer or scorer supplier for a given `LeafReaderContext` is requested once per search need updating.
+With the introduction of intra-segment query concurrency support, multiple `Scorer`s, `ScorerSupplier`s or `BulkScorer`s may be requested for the same `LeafReaderContext` instance as part of a single search call.
+That may happen concurrently from separate threads each searching a specific doc id range of the segment. `Weight` implementations that rely on the assumption that a scorer, bulk scorer or scorer supplier for a given `LeafReaderContext` is requested once per search need updating.

 ### Signature of IndexSearcher#searchLeaf changed

-With the introduction of intra-segment query concurrency support, the `IndexSearcher#searchLeaf(LeafReaderContext ctx, Weight weight, Collector collector)` method now accepts two additional int arguments to identify the min/max range of docids that will be searched in this leaf partition`: IndexSearcher#searchLeaf(LeafReaderContext ctx, int minDocId, int maxDocId, Weight weight, Collector collector)`.
+With the introduction of intra-segment query concurrency support, the `IndexSearcher#searchLeaf(LeafReaderContext ctx, Weight weight, Collector collector)` method now accepts two additional int arguments to identify the min/max range of doc ids that will be searched in this leaf partition`: IndexSearcher#searchLeaf(LeafReaderContext ctx, int minDocId, int maxDocId, Weight weight, Collector collector)`.
 Subclasses of `IndexSearcher` that call or override the `searchLeaf` method need to be updated accordingly.